koide3/iridescence/docs/basic.md

 ## Registering UI callbacks (Dear ImGui)

 Research and development often involve trial-and-error processes with many parameter settings that often take a large amount of effort.
-To accelerate such development processes, Iridescence provides tightly integrated interfaces to [Dear ImGui](https://github.com/ocornut/imgui), an immediate mode GUI library that enables designing interactive UI easily and rapidly.
+To accelerate such development processes, Iridescence provides tightly integrated interfaces to [Dear ImGui](https://github.com/ocornut/imgui), an immediate mode GUI library that enables designing interactive user interfaces easily and rapidly.

-To create a ImGui-based GUI, call ```register_ui_callback()``` to register a callback function for UI rendering events.
+To create a ImGui-based GUI, register a callback function for UI rendering events using ```register_ui_callback()``` .
 In the following example, we create a simple GUI with ```DragFloat``` to rotate a sphere, and ```Button``` to close the viewer window.

 ```cpp
 #include <glk/primitives/primitives.hpp>